Possessions & Conduct

 - Christmas lights may be used as long as the cords do not extend through any doorway, window, or ceiling panel, or across any hallway or traffic area, or under any carpet or rug.
 Only lights rated for indoor use may be used indoors.
 No lights may be hung near water sources.

 Prohibited & Illegal Items

-- In accordance with the Student Handbook residents, regardless of their age, may not promote, distribute, sell, possess or use alcohol, tobacco or narcotics or any other controlled substances (including marijuana) with the intent of becoming impaired or intoxicated whether on or off campus.
-This includes the unauthorized use of prescribed medications or any other substance with the intent of becoming impaired or intoxicated, whether on or off campus.
-This includes non-alcoholic beer, wine or champagne, Empty packaging or containers may not be stored on campus, and drug-related paraphernalia is strictly prohibited.
+- In accordance with the Student Handbook, residents (regardless of their age) may not promote, distribute, sell, possess or use alcohol, tobacco, illicit drugs, or any other controlled substances (including marijuana) with the intent of becoming impaired or intoxicated whether on or off campus.
+This includes the unauthorized use of prescribed medications or any other substance (including "medical marijuana") with the intent of becoming impaired or intoxicated.
+This prohibition also includes non-alcoholic beer, wine or champagne.
+Empty packaging or containers of these items may not be stored on campus, and drug-related paraphernalia is strictly prohibited.

 - Candle or incense burning, due to fire danger.

 - Personal mattresses, water beds, water-filled furniture, or personal lofts or platforms (see FURNITURE & FURNISHINGS)